 With our Airbnb host graciously allowing us to keep our luggage in the apartment through the afternoon, we packed our bags, placed them neatly in the corner out of housekeeping’s way, and ventured out into the city for one last time.
 We’d already hit all of the holiday highlights, and covered the landmark buildings in midtown, so this time we were headed in a new direction: downtown!

-We only had one set appointment for the day (a brunch reservation in the West Village), so we started a leisurely stroll from our Gramercy apartment and headed southwest.
+We only had one set appointment for the day: a brunch reservation in the West Village.
+So we started a leisurely stroll from our Gramercy apartment and headed south.

 We continued around the park’s southern edge and then made our way down University Place, where we soon found ourselves in the heart of NYU.
 We passed by the historic Washington Mews, which used to be stables for the area resident’s horses back in the late 1800’s, but now serve as housing and offices for the university.
 The foreign language department’s Deutsches Haus and La Maison Français flanked the east end of the street.

 Just past the Mews, we entered the beautiful Washington Square Park, cutting right through the middle of the park.

 We made our usual mid-morning stop on a park bench to feed Evelyn.
 It was another gorgeous day, so we ditched our coats under the stroller.
 We sat in the park for awhile, listening to the birds chirping and watching as other families slowly made their way out of their homes and into the park to play.